LeastAuthority/magic-crystal/protocol.md

 For every recovery, we start a "recovery session".
 Every recovery session has a "purpose", which is a freeform string provided by the user – it should match the purpose from a previous "backup session".
-(Although the software should remember this for its users when possible, it's also possible the user is starting from nothing on a brand-new computers so freeform input should be allowed).
+(Although the software should remember this for its users when possible, it's also possible the user is starting from nothing on a brand-new computer so freeform input should be allowed).
 Similarly to backups, recovery sessions may persist longer than one GUI invocation.
-A list of "petnames" of expected Custodians is provided.
+A list of "pet names" of expected Custodians is provided.
 If it is not already known, the human must specify the "threshold" which is the number of Shards required to recover the Application Data.

 This sets up the recovery session and we now enter an iterative "collection" phase.